-This intensive, one-day course is aimed at beginner-intermediate level users.
-Delivered by people who have been actively using and researching Twitter for the past 4 years, this course will show you how to set up Twitter correctly, how to Tweet like a pro, how to use it for all manner of communication, how to listen to conversations, measure its effectiveness and integrate it with other apps.
+Our Twitter Workshop is an intensive, one-day, hands-on course aimed primarily at beginner-level users.
+We have been using and advising clients on how to use Twitter for around 10 years and this course will show you how to set up Twitter correctly, Tweet like a pro, use it for different business activities, listen to conversations, build a following and measure its effectiveness.

 The Art of Tweeting Part 1

 - Learn how to reply to and mention Twitter users

 - Discuss and use retweets effectively

 - How to tap into your existing customer base

 - Use the various digital marketing tools to drive traffic

 Listening and Managing

 - What you should be looking out for

 - Scheduling tweets